 I’m at work on a coming-of-age memoir about how a mother’s mental illness can both hinder and inspire a daughter’s growth as a woman and as a writer.

 At Books Can Save a Life, I share remarkable literary fiction and nonfiction: books and writers that have touched my life in a personal, meaningful way.
-I love to share the reading journeys of my readers and followers as well.

 I write and produce “From Where I Stand,” an audio nature series, and my poetry has been published in online and print journals.

 Library Journal: “Reading and Living the Creative Life” May 15, 2013

 From Where I Stand – A nature series on Terrain.org: A Journal of the Built + Natural Environments.

 “At Casa Guidi,” Loveliest Magazine, Winter 2016

 “Nadezhda, If You Were Here,” Great Lakes Review, Fall 2013 and Verse-Virtual June 2015

 Writer Online: “Confessions of a Shadow Artist” 2000